RiverLikesMath/academic-starter-blog/README.md

 This is the code and content for my website, www.riverlikesmath.com.
 It's run off of Academic/Wowchemy and Hugo.
-Currently not in production, but we'll get there!
+The Beta/First draft is going up on Sunday, November 8th!
+Heading to production pretty soon.